 You can buy some ready-made dryer balls, but I’ve had a lot of fun making my own.
 If you would like to do the same, here’s how:

-How to make wool dryer balls in 3 Easy Steps
+How to make dryer balls with wool yarn in 3 easy steps

 It’s really simple to make them!

-All you need is 100% wool yarn, some nylons, and a dryer, of course.
+All you need is 100% wool yarn, some nylons, and a washer and dryer, of course.

 Just follow these steps:

-1. The first thing you need to do is get some yarn.
+1. The first thing you need to do is get some wool yarn.

-It must be 100% wool for it to felt.
-I’ve read wool batting works too, but haven’t tried it.
+It must be 100% wool for it to felt properly.
+I’ve read that wool batting works too, but I haven’t tried it.

-The wool skeins I’ve bought so far are from thrift stores.
-I must admit it’s not easy to find because you have to have the label still on it to know the fiber content.
+I must admit, though, it’s not easy to find these guys because you have to have the label still on it to know the fiber content.
 But if you have the patience, it’s a great way to save money.

 I have gotten enough thrifted yarn to make 3 small balls and 1 big one (not pictured).
 I’d like to have 6 or so on hand, so I’m keeping an eye out for more yarn when I’m thrifting.